mattskl-openai/spr-multicommit/README.md

 - Parses `pr:<tag>` markers from `merge-base(base, from)..from`
 - Creates/updates per-PR branches and GitHub PRs
 - Updates PR bodies with a visualized stack block and correct `baseRefName`
+  - May temporarily set existing PR bases to the repo base while pushing, then re-chain them to match the local stack

 ### spr restack